At Milwaukee Advanced Foot & Ankle Clinic in Wauwatosa, Wisconsin, Mexton Deacon, DPM, can routinely diagnose and treat plantar fasciitis.

 What are common signs and symptoms of plantar fasciitis?

-You usually feel the pain associated with plantar fasciitis right when you wake up in the morning, only to see it subside as you get your day started.
-However, the pain returns after a long period of standing, sitting and then standing, or physical activity.
+- Pain associated with plantar fasciitis right when you wake up in the morning, and it will subside as you get your day started.

 What causes plantar fasciitis?